-Notice of Intent The Notice of Intent (NOI) must be submitted no later than the second Tuesday in January, on the form provided, to both the Public Education Commission and the local district where the proposed charter school intends to be located.
+Notice of Intent The Notice of Intent (NOI) must be submitted no later than the second Tuesday in January, on the form provided, to both the Public Education Commission and the local district where the proposed charter school intends to be located. ------------------ --

 Technical Assistance Workshops New Application Training Workshops will be provided by the CSD between January and May.
 Applicant teams that submit a timely NOI will be notified of the details, dates, times, and locations for all training via email.
 The initial training will include feedback on the NOI.
 Subsequent trainings will cover the content of the application requirements and instructions for how to upload applications in Epicenter.
-The CSD website for information regarding the Technical Assistance Workshops is: https://webnew.ped.state.nm.us/bureaus/options-parents-families/charter-schools/trainings offered/).
-To RSVP, send participant's name, school affiliation, position, and email address to charter schools@ped.nm.gov.The PSFA Facilities Master Plan Applications must include evidence that the Public School Facilities Authority (PSFA) Master Plan has been completed.
+PSFA Facilities Master Plan Applications must include evidence that the Public School Facilities Authority (PSFA) Master Plan has been completed.
 Form available on PSFA website, submitted to PSFA in April.

-Deadline: Charter Application Applications may be submitted may be submitted by uploading the application in Epicenter at any time by email to charter.schools@ped.nm.gov but no later than June 12, 20242025, 5:00 PM Mountain Time.
+Deadline: Charter Application Applications may be submitted by uploading the application in Epicenter no later than June 2, 2025, 5:00 PM Mountain Time.
 Applications Provided to the PEC All received applications will be transmitted to the PEC by June 5 after CSD checks for completeness.
-Substantive Review Period An external peer-review team of New Mexico charter school experts will read and analyze the applications in June.
+Substantive Review Period An external review team of New Mexico charter school experts will read and analyze the applications in June.
 Each team is overseen by CSD staff.
 Capacity Interviews This interview, designed to demonstrate the applicant team's capacity to implement the school as described in the application, will take place the week of June 17.
-Preliminary Review Team's Analysis eview capacity interview is provided to the applicant team and the PEC by lune 278 Applicant Response If applicants wish to submit a written response to the preliminary analysis, they must do so by July 78 , 20242025 .
+Review Team's Analysis The review team's analysis of the application and capacity interview is provided to the applicant team and the PEC by June 27.
+Applicant Response If applicants wish to submit a written response to the preliminary analysis, they must do so by July 7, 2025.
 Response must be limited to pinpointing page numbers in the application where answers to the prompts may have been missed.
 No additional information or plans not contained in the application will be accepted.
-Community Input Hearings The PEC will hold hearings July 8-10 to allow the local community, including to local school district, the opportunity to provide comments on the application.
-The PEC will also use this opportunity to obtain information from the application that may inform the commissioners.
+Community Input Hearings The PEC will hold hearings July 8-10 to allow the local community, including the local school district, the opportunity to provide comments on the application.
+The PEC will also use this opportunity to obtain information from the applicants that may inform the commissioners.
 PEC Letters to Applicants The PEC will identify in writing the preliminary issues of concern or information to help the applicant prepare for the hearing.
 Public Written Comments Community input may include written comments in favor of or in opposition to the application by members of the community and other interested individuals.
 Written comments shall be provided within three days of the school's community input hearing.
 CSD Analysis and Recommendation The CSD will send its analysis by email to the PEC and to the applicant by August 2.
-PEC Decision- Making Meeting The PEC will hold a public decision-making meeting on August 16 to a) approve, b) approve with conditions, or c) deny the Application.
-At this meeting, the applicants will have an additional opportunity, prior to the decision, to address the PEC and to answer questions from the PEC members.